 The Company continues to maintain high levels of liquidity, which will allow it to respond to future potential opportunities and risks that may require significant amounts of cash immediately.
-At March 31, 2022, cash and cash equivalents balances held in major Canadian chartered banks and financial institutions were \$234.5.
+At June 30, 2022, cash and cash equivalents balances held in major Canadian chartered banks and financial institutions were \$220.8.

-During the year, the Company used its cash and cash equivalents to repay \$153.9 in promissory notes payable, which also discharged current liabilities of the same amount.
-The Company also invested \$73.9 in capital assets in both real estate and attractions, paid a dividend to its shareholder of \$10.0, and funded its net loss and working capital.
+During the period, the Company also invested \$9.9 in capital assets in both real estate and attractions, paid a dividend to its shareholder of \$10.0, paid its income taxes owing from the prior year, and funded working capital.